xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 assigned to a value typed with a more constrained type.
 Demotion is exactly where range checking needs to occur.

+Note that constrained types may or may not support combination using arithmetic operators.
+Ranged types based from integer and real do not support arithmetic like their parent types do.
+Thus, when two ranged types are combined in a binary operation, the types of the operands must first be promoted (at least logically), and the result is the promoted type (common parent in the type hierarchy).
+This implies that two values linked to the same ranged type produce a result of a promoted type when combined with addition, subtraction, etc.

 5.1.3 Asymmetric Ranges
-A range provides for a minimum and a maximum value.
+A range provides for a minimum and/or a maximum value.
 These values are stored in the metamodel as string data.
 An empty minimum or empty maximum is a legal possibility.
 It is considered valid for a range to constrain only the minimum or only the maximum value linked to a type.
 Therefore,